Grilling in your backyard on a warm day is good. Enjoying some freshly grilled ribs with a chilled drink is better. But do you know what’s best?

 What to do with leftover ribs?
-If you’re sick of eating ribs, you might be tempted to feed them to your pets, or just toss them in the trash.
+If you’re sick of eating ribs, you might be tempted to feed them to your pets or toss them in the trash.
 But don’t do that!
 There are loads of things you can do with leftover ribs.

 For starters, you can shred them up and use them in tortillas.
-They also work really well in nachos and give them a flavor boost.
+They also work well in nachos and give them a flavor boost.
 You can use BBQ pork ribs to pair with your grits for some lovely soul food.
-They also go well in meaty soups or stews, and hand pies.
-And when you want to empty out your fridge, just use the meat in your fried rice!
+They also go well in meaty soups or stews and hand pies.
+And when you want to empty your fridge, use the meat in your fried rice!